gwu-libraries/scholarspace-5-test/README.md

 # Customizations/Deviations from Hyrax

+## Solr Indexing with HOCR

+We are utilizing the [Solr OCR Highlighting](https://github.com/dbmdz/solr-ocrhighlighting/) plugin, which allows for indexing of bounding boxes that can be utilized in IIIF content search.
+See `app/indexers/concerns/ocr_text_indexable.rb` for information on how this indexing process works.

 ## Derivatives

 We are not utilizing the Hyrax derivative pipeline, and instead opting to only generate the derivatives we need for display purposes.
 The purpose of this change is to:
 1. Persist derivatives in Fedora.
 Service files - including HOCR, VTT, and thumbnail images - may be created or edited by archivists and librarians and we want to ensure that their work is preserved.
-This adds to the repository size, but also preserves a record of how files should be presented to end users.
+This adds to the repository size, thus the desire to limit the number of derivatives generated to only necessary ones, but also preserves a record of how files should be presented to end users.
-2. Provide a workflow for admin users to modify these service files, primarily for correction of machine generated transcriptions of A/V content or OCR extraction.
+2. Provide a workflow for admin/content-admin users to modify these service files, primarily for correction of machine generated transcriptions of A/V content or OCR extraction, and have these changes reflected in the display.
+3. Provide some more customizability to our pipeline, such as using Whisper for generating VTT files.

-Derivative we are generating:
+Derivatives we are generating:

 | Derivative | Scenario | Purpose |